By Matt Sugam

 While Lowery didn’t want to get into the specifics of the problems back home, his issues in Piscataway were his weight.

-With Greg Schiano as head coach, Lowery was constantly cutting weight.
+With Greg Schiano as head coach, Lowery was always cutting weight.
 The effects of doing so were felt on and off the field.

 “My weight — that was a constant battle,” Lowery said.
 “Just trying to make the weight that coach Schiano wanted me to make.
 I was not eating right, trying to starve myself and whatever the case may have been I wasn’t in the right state of mind and it affected me a lot in school and my personal life.”